TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Introduction

-Moreover, many modern data storage devices allow for efficient parallel functionality for accelerating read and write operations.
-For example, IBM General Parallel File System (GPFS) is a clustered file system where data are broken into blocks and striped across multiple disks in an array.
-Parallel read/write operations from blocks may result in several tens of GB/s speed.
-Modern storage based on Non Volatile Memory Express (NVMe) solid state disks (SSDs) also delivers unprecedented performance provided by parallelization of the read/write operations, which results in 8$\times$ acceleration compared to regular SATA SSDs~\cite{xu2015performance}.
+\item \textit{Asynchronous chunk data processing where read/write operations with storage drives, CPU-GPU data transfers, and GPU computations for each chunk are timely overlapped.} It is known that one of the main bottlenecks slowing down reconstruction when using GPUs is data management.
+Computations on GPU may take less time than data read/write from storage drives and CPU-GPU data transfers.
+TomocuPy provides functionality to almost fully hide time for all data management.
+In this work, we optimize operation with modern storage based on Non Volatile Memory Express (NVMe) solid state disks (SSDs).
+They deliver unprecedented performance provided by parallelization of the read/write operations, which results in 8$\times$ acceleration compared to regular SATA SSDs~\cite{xu2015performance}.
 Besides computer clusters, current NVMe SSDs connected via PCIe v3 or PCIe v4 are also used in common workstations and demonstrate 3.5-7 GB/s speed for parallel operations with the disk.
 In this case, writing one tomographic volume of size 2048$^3$ in 32-bit precision may potentially take less than 5~s.

-Finally, modern network solutions allow for fast and efficient transfer between the data storage and processing nodes.
-Nvidia Mellanox switches deliver low latency and 100 Gb/s of bandwidth, which together with the GPUDirect technology~\cite{rossetti2015gpudirect} enable new GPUs to communicate faster by eliminating the need for CPU involvement in the communication, resulting in increased overall system performance and efficiency by reducing the GPU-to-GPU communication time by 30\%~\cite{shainer2011development,rossetti2015gpudirect}.
+\item \textit{16-bit (half-precision) arithmetic.} Most detectors used for tomography have less than 16-bit digital output.
+It is therefore potentially possible to decrease processing data sizes and accelerate computations even more.
+TomocuPy implements all processing methods in both 16 and 32-bit precision.
+16-bit computations decrease reconstruction sizes, accelerate computations and demonstrate acceptable accuracy for processing experimental datasets.

+\item \textit{Command-line interface for reconstruction.} TomocuPy provides a command-line interface for processing tomographic datasets stored in the HDF5 format.
+The interface includes necessary commands and parameters for tomographic data pre-processing and reconstruction.
+It is also easy to extend the interface by adding new functionality with a description of parameters.